 Jones said a pot policy would be contradictory to the city's undisputed main goals of enhancing public safety and keeping the city clean.

 Police Chief Ron Ace told the council that while he wouldn't speak one way or the other on the issue of medical marijuana, asking his staff to address the matter would take away from the key functions police are expected to perform.
-Those goals
+Those goals include creating a gang injunction program and addressing a rash of homicides seen in the past few months.

 "We can't do everything," he said.
 "Priorities mean just that — you choose what is most important."